-- On each color of construction paper or craft foam, have your child first hold down the larger circle and trace around the lip with his pencil.
-He can then place the smaller glass in the center of the first drawn circle, and draw around the lip of the smaller glass.
+- On each color of construction paper or craft foam, have your child hold down the larger circle and trace around the lip with his pencil.
+He can then place the smaller glass in the center of the first circle, and draw around the lip of the smaller glass.
 Centering the smaller circle inside the larger circle helps ensure that the ring is even.

 - Repeat the first step for each color, until all five rings are drawn.

 - Ask him to cut out each circle, cutting the outside first.
 To cut out the inside, simply make a small fold in the center of the circle, taking care not to fold the outer ring.
 Help him cut a small slit into the fold, and then flatten the paper again.
-He can slip the edge of the scissors into the slit and use the opening to cut away the center circle.
+That way he can slip the edge of the scissors into the slit and use the opening to cut away the center circle.

 - He should cut out all five rings using the above method.

-- Ask him to lay all five rings onto the whiter paper, in the order they will be glued together.
+- Ask him to lay all five rings onto the whiter paper in the order they will be glued together.
 Encourage him to examine the symbols carefully, making sure to replicate the design of the Olympic rings.